JaysonRM2008/blog/_posts/2025-09-10-my-first-post.md

 Now back to my summer: my parents bought a new car, a 2022 Honda autopilot.
 They took our old car, a 2008 Honda van, to a junkyard because it was really old.
 So we have a new car, and my sister got her license.
 When she has work, she takes me with her in the car because I go to the school where she works.

-As I start my senior year, I am happy, nervous and proud that this is my last year of high school, but also a bit sad because I might not see my friends when they move from NYC to go to college.
+As I start my senior year, I am happy, nervous and proud that this is my last year of high school, but also a bit sad because I might not see my friends when they move from NYC to go to college 😭.